DEFRA/ffc-development-guide/docs/local-development-setup/install-docker-desktop.md

 1. Run the installer and follow the prompts to install Docker Desktop.

 ### WSL

 1. Ensure that Docker Desktop is set to use the WSL2 backend.
 This can be done by right clicking the Docker Desktop icon in the system tray and selecting `Settings`.
 From there, select `General` and ensure `Use the WSL 2 based engine` is checked.
 1. Ensure that Docker Desktop is available to your WSL distro.
 This can be done by right clicking the Docker Desktop icon in the system tray and selecting `Settings`.
 From there, select `Resources`, `WSL Integration` and ensure that the distro you are using is checked.
+1. If using a device that has a proxy server, such as a Defra device, you will need to configure Docker Desktop to work around the proxy to avoid network conflicts.
+This can be done by right clicking the Docker Desktop icon in the system tray and selecting `Settings`.
+From there, select `Resources`, `Proxies` and ensure that `Manual proxy configuration` is checked.